 Anguilla is accepting applications of visitors from all countries who meet travel requirements, and adult travelers who have been vaccinated at least 21 days before arrival to the island.
 Apply for entry, submit a negative COVID-19 test taken 2-5 days before travel, and test on arrival for US$50.
-Once your negative-on-arrival results are cleared, the fully vaccinated can then explore freely (quarantine has been waived as of November 1).
+Once your negative-on-arrival results are cleared, only the fully vaccinated can then explore the Caribbean island freely (quarantine has been waived as of November 1).
 Learn more here.

 All foreign visitors must be fully vaccinated, as Grenada’s entry protocol does not apply to citizens and residents of Grenada or persons 13 years and older.
 Travelers over the age of 5 must present a negative RT-PCR test on arrival, along with their Pure Safe Travel Authorization Certificate and medical insurance.
-Thereafter, fully vaccinated travelers quarantine for up to 48 hours at their approved accommodation whilst awaiting the results of their PCR test to allow for exploration on or after day 5 of travel.
+Thereafter, fully vaccinated travelers were quarantined for up to 48 hours at their approved accommodation whilst awaiting the results of their PCR test to allow for exploration on or after day 5 of travel.

 In June of 2021, the French territory reopened to the fully vaccinated with proof of vaccination, and the results of a negative PCR or antigen test no more than 72 hours (PCR) or 28 hours (Rapid) before travel.
 Travelers must also present their sworn statement they do not have symptoms of COVID-19 nor contact with someone with a confirmed case of COVID-19.
 Children under 11 are exempt from testing.